Education Loan Takeover: Process, Benefits & Eligibility

 4. Switch from Unsecured to Secured Loan

-5. Flexible Tenure & Repayment
+5. Flexible Tenure and Repayment

 Options like step-up EMIs or extended tenure let you match payments to your income pattern.